vivekg13186/rulez/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests for new features, bug fixes, or improvements.

+## Feedback

+You can write any feedback to vivek13186@gmail.com

 ## License

 MIT License